-&lt;sup>3 We randomly assigned 60 subjects to a control group.
+^{3.} We randomly assigned 60 subjects to a control group.
 This group completed a survey about the issues in our study, which provides a baseline level of support for these issues.

 Figure 1.
-Across both issues, the dominant perspective was viewed more frequently than the underdog perspective in the clustered lattice but not in the random network.
+Across two issues, support or not of genetically modified foods and electric cars, the dominant perspective was viewed more frequently than the underdog perspective in the clustered lattice but not in the random network.